 - This process varies depending on the department.

 - Suggested subject line: “MATH 102 Permission Number for Spring 2019”

 A list of colleges and department chairs can be found on the Contact Us page.

-In order to withdraw from a course after the appropriate date listed in the Registration Timeline, the formal withdrawal process is required, as well as meeting other CSUN policies, to avoid an academic/grade penalty for the course.
+To withdraw from a course after the date listed in the Registration Timeline, the formal withdrawal process is required, as well as meeting other CSUN policies, to avoid an academic/grade penalty for the course.